 1. Estimate the number of peanuts in this jar.

-One of the estimates was seventeen out, one was fifteen out, one was sixteen out and the other estimate was seven out.
+One of the estimates was four out, one was six out, one was eight out and the other estimate was fourteen out.

 How many buttons were in the box?

 How did you use this starter?
 Can you suggest

 how teachers could present or develop this resource?
 Do you have any comments?
 It is always useful to receive

 feedback and helps make this free resource even more useful for Maths teachers anywhere in the world.

 Previous Day | This starter is for 17 September | Next Day

 Sign in to your Transum subscription account to see the answers